basicallydan/basicallydan/README.md

 Hello.
 I'm Dan, I'm a generalist Software Engineer currently working at
 @junglescout here in beautiful Vancouver, BC.
 I also spend a lot of time writing music and playing guitar, playing board games and cooking.
-Also, my photo is way out of date because I have a beard now :bearded_person:

 ## 👨‍💻 Software that I work on